 Learn how to make the best air fryer Brussels sprouts for your holiday menu.
 You'll want to make these green veggies again because they are total nutritional powerhouse foods!

 There is a skip-to-recipe button in the top left corner along with a clickable table of contents list (just below) that will quickly take you to the part you are more interested in.
 Enjoy!

 - This is a quick low-carb recipe to start using as a way to add more vegetables to every meal.
 Even the pickiest of eaters will love it!

 - This serves well with almost anything.
 It’s simple enough to add to an easy midweek family meal but also looks sophisticated enough for holidays and special occasions.

 - These air-fryer Brussels sprouts are great as a low-carb or keto-friendly vegetable option to help you stick to your dietary and health goals without compromising on taste.

 - Love these, make these Air Fryer Cauliflower next!

 My few comments on the ingredients + don't forget to read the Tips section!

 The full recipe and ingredients can be found in the recipe card below this post.

-- Brussel sprouts - you’ll need 1 pound of Brussel sprouts, washed and trimmed.
-If you have larger-sized Brussel sprouts, simply cut them in half.
+- Brussels sprouts - you’ll need 1 pound of Brussels sprouts, washed and trimmed.
+If you have larger-sized sprouts, simply cut them in half.